giannisalinetti/rhacs-log4shell-mitigation/README.md

 A policy-based mitigation example for CVE-2021-44228 on Red Hat Advanced Cluster Security for Kubernetes.
 The policy works on both build and deployment stages.
+More information about the vulnerability on the Red Hat Security Bulletin [RHSB-2021-009](https://access.redhat.com/security/vulnerabilities/RHSB-2021-009).

 ### How to use this example
 Create a new policy on RHACS to detect the images and components affected by the CVE and